TheChongus/Python_SQL/Outline.md

 1. Introduction

-    Brief intro to the topic/
+    Brief intro to the topic.
     My experience with Python and MySQL.

 2. Setting the Stage